Using Monotonicity Restrictions to Identify Models with Partially Latent Covariates: Team Production Functions

 Information at the pharmacy level includes the type of pharmacy \textit{(Independent }or\textit{\ Chain)}, the hours of operation per week, the number of pharmacists employed, and the typical number of prescriptions dispensed at the pharmacies per week.
 The store-level information is provided by an individual pharmacist who works at the pharmacy, thus the quality of the responses may depend on how knowledgeable the person is about the pharmacy.
 However, considering that most of the pharmacists in our sample are observed to be full-time pharmacists, the quality of the firm-level data is likely to be high.
 The number of prescriptions dispensed at the pharmacy is our measure of output.
 As a consequence, we do not have to use revenue based output measures which could bias our analysis as discussed, for example, in \citet*{epple2010new}.

 Table \ref{tab:ss_pharmacy} summarizes the means of key variables that are observed at the firm or pharmacy level.
 After eliminating cases with missing input/output information, we observe 332 pharmacists.
 Table \ref{tab:ss_pharmacy} suggests that there are some pronounced differences between chains and independent pharmacies.
 Chains are more likely to be located in larger urban areas than independent pharmacies.
 They also operate longer hours per week.
-Interestingly, hourly productivity measured by the number of prescriptions per hour is, on average, similar to the independent pharmacies with similar employment size.\footnote{Most pharmacies in our sample have one manager pharmacist and one employee pharmacist, but there are a few pharmacies with a larger employment size.
-See Appendix \ref{sec:RobustCheck} for details on how to compute employees' hours work for the pharmacies with multiple employees.} We explore these issues in more detail below and test whether the different types of pharmacies have access to the same technology.
+Interestingly, hourly production measured by the number of prescriptions per hour is, on average, similar to the independent pharmacies with similar employment size.\footnote{Most pharmacies in our sample have one manager pharmacist and one employee pharmacist, but there are a few pharmacies with a larger employment size.} We explore these issues in more detail below and test whether the different types of pharmacies have access to the same technology.

 The survey also collects various information about pharmacists including hours of work, demographics, and household characteristics.
-Most importantly we observe the position at the pharmacy \textit{(Owner/Manager }or\textit{\ Employee)}.
-We treat hours of the manager and hours of the employees as the two input factors in our analysis.
+Most importantly we observe the position at the pharmacy \textit{(Owner/Manager} or \textit{\ Employee)}.
+We treat hours of the manager and hours of the employees as the two input factors in the production function.

 Information related to the individual pharmacists is summarized in Table \ref{tab:ss_individual}.
 Employee pharmacists at independent pharmacies work fewer hours than the employee pharmacists at chain pharmacies, and hourly earnings are lower than those of the employees at the chains.
-Pharmacists in managerial positions at independent pharmacies work more hours than do managers at chain pharmacies, but they have lower hourly earnings on average.
+Pharmacists in managerial positions at independent pharmacies work more hours than managers at chain pharmacies, but they have lower hourly earnings on average.